Hsuyaa12/Nyc_Taxi_Hotspot_Analysis/README.md

 ## Data Download Instructions

-> **Note**: The raw data files (~1.4 GB) are not included in this repository due to GitHub's file size limits.
+> **Note**: The raw data files are not included in this repository due to GitHub's file size limits.
 You must download the data before running the pipeline.

 ### Option 1: Automatic Download (Recommended)